Of blind spots on the left and rightWritten by Subby Szterszky

 This siege mentality has uncomfortable parallels with the way many conservatives – and some evangelicals – view the world.
 In the face of growing liberal cultural dominance, they’ve retreated to their own safe spaces, surrounded only by those who agree with them.
 Like the liberals, they prefer the comfort of their echo chambers to the sounding board of genuine public discourse.
 They see themselves as a beleaguered minority, holding out against a hostile culture that’s ever conspiring to bring them down.
 As a result, they’re deeply distrustful of sources from outside their tribe, while embracing uncritically any snippet of opinion that affirms their position.

-Trevin Wax at the Gospel Coalition addressed this phenomenon in a recent blog post.
+Trevin Wax addressed this phenomenon in a blog post at the Gospel Coalition.
 “Too many Christians these days are ‘gullible skeptics,’” he explained.
-“Skeptics toward establishment type media outlets, and gullible toward other websites or toward political spinmeisters who already line up with their pre-existing beliefs or worldview.”
+“Skeptics toward establishment type media outlets, and gullible toward other websites or toward political spinmeisters who already line up with their pre-existing beliefs or world view.”

 To be sure, Wax also pointed out how Christians (and other conservatives) have reason to approach the mainstream media with a healthy, balanced skepticism.
 However, such skepticism mustn’t devolve into all-encompassing paranoia.
 Christians are aware they’re in a war zone, combatting spiritual forces of evil in high places.
 Nevertheless the Scriptures likewise assert that God is sovereign, not just over human affairs but over those same spiritual forces.
 In fact, the book of Job portrays Satan as essentially on a leash, his scope of activity restricted to what God will allow.